awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Overview.md

 ## Supported DB instance classes for database activity streams<a name="DBActivityStreams.Overview.requirements.classes"></a>

-For Oracle for RDS, you can use database activity streams with the following DB instance classes:
+You can use database activity streams with the following DB instance classes:
 + db\.m4
 + db\.m5\.\*
 + db\.r4